French-Winter/DATA3402.Spring.2025.Wint/Labs/Kaggle Dataset/README.md

 - After data was split into training and testing subsets, Synthetic Minority Oversampling Technique (SMOTE) was applied to correct the class imbalance in the target column.
 - Logistic Regression, Random Forest, SVM, and KNN were the selected models.
 Accuracy, Precision, Recall, F1-Score, were the selected metrics.
 - After running the models, the metrics returned that the Random Forest model showed the best performance on all metrics.

+**=== Model Comparison ===

+Logistic Regression
+Accuracy:  0.8065
+Precision: 0.4148
+Recall:    0.7300
+F1-Score:  0.5290

+Random Forest
+Accuracy:  0.8839
+Precision: 0.6618
+Recall:    0.4500
+F1-Score:  0.5357

+SVM
+Accuracy:  0.8318
+Precision: 0.4532
+Recall:    0.6300
+F1-Score:  0.5272

+KNN
+Accuracy:  0.7872
+Precision: 0.3799
+Recall:    0.6800
+F1-Score:  0.4875**

 - The ROC Curve of the Random Forest Model returned an AUC of 0.87, which is less than before the data set handling but since all other metrics improved, we will accept this.

 ![image](https://github.com/user-attachments/assets/2d221298-a027-4e17-a9ae-fef0a6ce46f3)

+### Conclusion

+The data set presented few problems in terms of data cleaning.
+However, there was much work to be done in dealing with multicollinearity issues and target class imbalance.

+Overall, the 'AcceptedCmp{num}', 'NumCatalogPurchases', and 'SpendToIncomeRatio' features had the highest relation to the 'Response' column and therefore were the most helpful in the binary classification.

+Correcting the class imbalance also allowed the model to be more familiar with the preferred outcome of the target column.

 ### Future Goals